Blog for Individuals and Neurodiverse Couples Affected by ASD

 They are frustratingly silent during conversations, they take coaxing to come out of their shell, and they often seem uncomfortable when dealing with social situations.
-Even so, Asperger’s men are often very sensitive, which can lead to a truly fulfilling relationship.
-In order to get there, though, an enterprising woman needs to know how to approach her reserved “Aspie” properly.
+Even so, men on the autism spectrum are often very sensitive, which can lead to a truly fulfilling relationship.
+In order to get there, though, an enterprising woman needs to know how to approach her reserved partner properly.

 1. Be confident, but not overbearing.
 If you do manage to get your man to open up (e.g., he starts talking about his feelings), be sure not to interrupt him.
 It will make it even harder for him to open up again if he feels like what he’s saying is not sufficiently appreciated and that you may think that what he’s talking about is unimportant or boring.

 2. Be patient.
 When it comes to men on the spectrum, it may take some time to get a full answer, so don't be afraid of a little silence.
 Prompting, such as "go on," or "what are you thinking?" will not help and will likely make him nervous.
 You should also generally avoid finishing his sentences when he pauses momentarily.
 He may want to articulate his thoughts in a particular way, so give him enough time to do so.

-4. Do not push your Aspie to talk if he clearly seems to be avoiding it at that moment.
+4. Do not push your guy to talk if he clearly seems to be avoiding it at that moment.
 He will only become annoyed with you and try to avoid you in the future.